 Previously I shared my favourite trip planning tools for general travel.
-In this post, I get more specific about the online tools I use for tracking down cultural experiences and visual delights.
-These cultural travel resources will help you to choose a destination; or pinpoint some of the best art, architecture and artisan experiences at your predetermined vacation spot.
+In this post, I get more specific about online tools for tracking down cultural experiences and visual delights.
+These cultural travel resources will help you to choose a destination; or pinpoint some of the best art, architecture and artisan experiences at your vacation spot.

 IconicHouses.org

-Iconic Houses is a coalition of house museums and their website provides a map-based search tool for 20th-century homes of architectural significance.
+Iconic Houses is a coalition of house museums.
+Their website provides a map-based search tool for 20th-century homes of architectural significance.
 These include the homes of architects and artists, with some you can even stay in!
 Iconic Houses is mostly North America and Europe focused.

 ArchDaily

 This website is targeted at architects and showcases worldwide examples of amazing structures.
 Their Architecture City Guides mostly provide coverage of the U.S. and Europe.
-They generally list buildings of interest with their architects and year of construction, though some have been expanded with maps and images.
+They generally list buildings of interest along with their architects and year of construction.
+Some have been expanded information with maps and images.

 Historic Artists’ Homes & Studios

-Historic Artists’ Homes and Studios, is a North America centric tool that came about through a partnership between museums that were once the homes and studios of American Artists.
+Historic Artists’ Homes and Studios is a North America-centric tool documenting museums that were once the homes and studios of American artists.
 Search by map or a directory of artists, it’s very simple to use.

 Art Cyclopedia

 Search art museums worldwide using Art Cyclopedia’s map and directory.
-If you are interested in a particular artist, you can search by name to find where their work is located in museums around the world.
-Ironically, it’s a rather unattractive website but a functional tool.
+If you’re interested in a particular artist, you can search by thier name to find where their work is located in museums around the world.
+Ironically, it’s a rather unattractive website, but a functional tool.

 My Art Guides

 My Art Guides is a subscription-based website for contemporary art lovers.
-It currently lists 18 cities, their current exhibitions and art spaces along with restaurants, bars, shops and hotels for the discerning design palette.
+It currently lists 35 cities, their calender of exhibitions and art spaces along with restaurants, bars, shops and hotels for the discerning design palette.

 Vacation with an Artist (VAWAA)

-I haven’t used this one personally yet, but hope to in the future.
+I haven’t used Vacation with an Artist personally yet, but I certainly hope to in the future.
 This service helps you find and book vacations with artisans to learn about their craft and their city.
-Current crafts and destinations range from Japanese calligraphy in Kyoto to Argentine Tango in Buenos Aires; bespoke shoemaking in Prague to shadow puppets in Penang.
-Vacation with an Artist was one of my most exciting discoveries of 2016, I can’t wait to book a holiday with one of these amazing artisans.
+They currently list 134 artists across 26 countries, offering experiences in their craft.
+Destinations and range from Japanese calligraphy in Kyoto to Argentine Tango in Buenos Aires.
+There is bespoke shoemaking in Prague to shadow puppets in Penang.

 Social media